L&D employees using an LMS integration

 "the efforts that foster learning, employee engagement, talent management, and employee development to drive organizational performance, productivity, and results.
 To some, talent development is an important tool for unleashing human potential.
 To others, it is a set of practical capabilities for driving organizational results by creating the processes, systems, and frameworks that advance training and development strategies, succession planning, and learning opportunities."

-Or, put another way, it equips employees with new skills and sets them up for career advancement in the company.
+Or, put another way, developing talent is meant to equip employees with new skills and set them up for career advancement in the company.

 It includes activities such as: